Rook and bishop versus rook endgame: Philidor position

 Stopping the check on d3 and cutting off the rook entirely.
-Now checkmate is unavoidable either directly in the file 8 or via Be6+ if the black king moves back to Kc8.
+Now mate is unavoidable either by Rb8# or via Be6+ after Kc8.

 This is an exercise in domination of the black rook.
 This method works if the kings are on the central four ranks or files.
 It does not work if the kings are on the rank or file next to the edge – those positions are a theoretical draw, but difficult to defend.
 If the kings are on a rank or file on the edge of the board the position is a win, but by a different method.

 Lolli position

 This winning position was discovered by Giambattista Lolli.
 The position is one rank or file closer to the edge of the board than the Philidor position, so the winning method is slightly different.
 Switching the attacking rook to the other side of the king is no longer dangerous.